-- Logging and sampling intervals in use (most important factor)
+- Logging and sampling intervals (most important factor)

-- Number of sensors
+- The number of sensors connected

 - Battery type

 - Operating environment

-Use the following table to help you estimate how long the batteries will last (the run time) based on the logging interval.
-Note: The run times in this table assume that the recommended battery type for the temperature range is being used and up to four sensors are connected.
+Use the following table to help you estimate how long the batteries will last (the run time) based on the logging interval selected and the number of sensors connected.
+Note: The run times in this table assume that the recommended battery type for the temperature range is being used.